-1 On the first infringement, a warning, indicated by a YELLOW CARD, valid for the whole of the competition, which must be noted on the bout score-sheet and recorded by the Directoire Technique;
+1 On the first infringement, a warning, indicated by a YELLOW CARD, valid for the whole of

 - 2 At the second infringement during the same competition a BLACK CARD. - 3 In the most serious cases concerning disturbance either on or off the piste, the Referee may exclude or expel the person at fault immediately.